 A light and creamy potato salad recipe that tastes just like the potato salad from Amish country.

 - 3 pounds Yukon Gold potatoes

 - 2 tablespoons dill or sweet pickle juice

 - 1 teaspoon finely ground black pepper

-- Wash potatoes and cut into quarters.
+Wash potatoes and peel potatoes and then cut into quarters.
 Place the potatoes in a stockpot and fill with enough water to cover potatoes.
 Bring to a boil and cook until fork tender (about 10 minutes).

-- Prepare a large ice water bath.
+Prepare a large ice water bath.
 Once the potatoes are fork tender, drain and place in ice water bath for 3 minutes.
-Drain potatoes (You can peel them at this step if you desire).
-Dice into small bite size pieces.
-Add add pickle juice, toss gently and set aside to cool.
+Drain potatoes and when they are cool enough to handle, dice into small bite size pieces.
+Add pickle juice, toss gently and set aside to cool.

-- Place the potatoes, eggs, onion, celery and pickles in a large bowl.
-Pour the dressing and gently stir until thoroughly mixed.
+Place the potatoes, eggs, onion, celery and pickles in a large bowl.
+Pour the dressing on top and gently stir and fold until thoroughly mixed.
 Garnish with Paprika (optional).